rzr/webthing-node/docs/README.md

 One key feature of Tizen:RT is "native javascript" support, using JerryScript and IoT.js runtime.

-Because IoT.js try to align the most to nodejs's design and conventions I was tempted to try to port the Mozilla's webthing-node SDK to IoT.js and it worked !
+Because IoT.js tries to align the most to nodejs's design and conventions I was tempted to try to port the Mozilla's webthing-node SDK to IoT.js and it worked !